kmille/borgctl/README.md

 ...
 ```

-For every borg command, you can add default command line parameter/arguments in the config file by specifying `borg_$borg_command_arguments`:
+For every borg command, you can add default command line parameter/arguments in the config file by specifying `borg_$borgcommand_arguments`.
+These are the default for the create command:

 ```yaml
 borg_create_arguments: